InseeFr/Pogues/doc/en/remote-apis/questionnaire-json.md

 # JSON representation of a questionnaire

 To be visualized, a questionnaire needs to comply to the following [XML schema](./schema.md).
-In `json`, elements with `maxMaxOccurs` set to `unbounded` are represented as an array.
+In `JSON`, elements with `maxMaxOccurs` set to `unbounded` are represented as an array.

-For instance, if we expect in the schema the following element:
+For instance, this element in the schema:
 ```xml
 <xs:element name="Child" type="ComponentType" minOccurs="0" maxOccurs="unbounded"/>
 ```
-it will be represented in `json` like this:
+it will be represented in `JSON` like this:
 ```json
 {
   "Child": [...]